 Hybrid bikes with a heavy influence on mountain bicycles may have large-volume tires, wide handlebars, low-travel suspension forks, and hydraulic disk brakes.
 These bikes tend to work well on off-road terrain as the combination of the “grippy” volume tires.
 But, its lack of suspension hinders it from being a dedicated mountain bike.

 Road bike-influenced hybrid bikes feature industry-standard details like swift yet refined gearing, thin hybrid bike tires, and lightweight aluminum frames.
 Some models may also sport a carbon fork for extra durability.
 These models may not be ideal for off-road riding, but riders can gain fast speeds on asphalt.

 - Cruiser Hybrid Bicycles

-Also called lifestyle hybrids, cruisers tend to have design features not found in road- or mountain-influenced bikes.
-Instead, some communities call these models as the “normal” hybrid bike.
+Also called lifestyle hybrids, cruisers tend to have design features not found in the road- or mountain-influenced bikes.
+Instead, some communities call these models the “normal” hybrid bike.